alttch/eva3/doc/framework-development.rst

-* Else, if the state frame "controller_id" field does not match the "controller_id" field of the stored item state - accept the incoming state (happens rarely, when the system administrator desires to move the item from one EVA ICS node to another).
+* Else, if the state frame "controller_id" field does not match the "controller_id" field of the stored item state - accept the incoming state (happens rarely, when the system administrator decides to move the item from one EVA ICS node to another).

-* Else, if the state frame contains "ieid" field (see below) - use it to consider is the incoming state newer than existing.
+* Else, if the state contains "ieid" field (see below) - use it to consider is the incoming state newer than existing.
 If the client has the stored stat with newer "ieid" - drop the incoming (or use it as the archived data).

 * Else, if the state frame contains "set_time" field - use the state with the max "set_time" (not recommended as the primary method, as time on different